max-poltora/fertilizer_particles_recognizer/README.md

 This project is performed for self-learning purposes and to gain practical experience in neural networks usage for images segmentation.
 In general, major obective can be formulated as following question: is it possible to assess particle sizes of a random fertilizer sample by simply pouring it onto a surface and making a picture with a smartphone camera.
 This process can be devided into several stages, which are listed below in more details.
 <p align="center">
   <img src="https://github.com/max-poltora/fertilizer_particles_recognizer/blob/main/Example%20pictures/Segmentation.gif" height="300px"> <br />
-  <em>Picture of a fertilizer spill with each particle being recognized and pictured with different colours</em>
+  <em>Picture of a fertilizer spill with each particle being identiffied and segmented with different colours</em>
 </p>
 I started with making pictures of spills of various fertilizers.
 Below is a couple of images as an example: